The 12 Best CompTIA A+ Practice Test Resources for 2026

 | Access | 12-month online access license |

-| Pricing | $224 for A+ Core 1 & Core 2 Bundle.
+| Pricing | $224 (verify current pricing on the vendor site) for A+ Core 1 & Core 2 Bundle.
 Individual cores also available. |

 Assessment and Use Case

-- Pros: 100% aligned with current exam objectives (220-1101 & 220-1102), includes genuine PBQs, strong adaptive learning, and targeted remediation features.
+- Pros: Full alignment with current exam objectives (220-1201 & 220-1202), includes genuine PBQs, strong adaptive learning, and targeted remediation features.

-Reflection Prompt: How does an "official" practice resource, like CertMaster Practice, compare in value to third-party options when preparing for other vendor-specific certifications like an Azure Administrator or an ITIL Foundation exam?
+Reflection Prompt: How does an official practice resource, like CertMaster Practice, compare in value to third-party options when preparing for other vendor-specific certifications like an Azure Administrator or an ITIL Foundation exam?

 Website: CompTIA CertMaster Practice